-Support for learning difficulties may be required when children and young people learn at a slower pace than their peers, even with appropriate differentiation.
+Support for learning difficulties may be required when children and young people learn at a slower pace than their peers, even with appropriate adaption and scaffolding.

 - Specific learning difficulties (SpLD): dyslexia (reading and spelling), dyscalculia (maths), dyspraxia (co-ordination) and dysgraphia (writing). - Moderate learning difficulties (MLD) - Severe learning difficulties (SLD) - Profound and multiple learning difficulties (PMLD)